raisemarketplace/ground-control/README.md

 - [x] Add getState to data fetch api
 - [x] Get tape setup so we can start writing tests
 - [x] Refactor
+- [x] Fix checksum bug for when JSX routes are used
 - [ ] Remove redux-act from easy-example (not complex one)
 - [ ] Add gif showing this in action (like redux-devtools github...)
 - [ ] Handle error states in loadAsyncState / ssr